amoffitt/MASQ/README.md

 To run on a cluster, a cluster.yaml file can be added to specify parameters specific to your cluster setup, as described in the Snakemake documentation (https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html).

-To run data other than the examples, edit the config.yaml file as necessary to point to FASTQ files, the loci table, WGS bam files, and other sample and run parameters.
+To run data other than the examples, edit the config.yaml file as necessary to point to FASTQ files, the loci table, WGS bam files, matching reference files, and other sample and run parameters.

 ### MASQ Primer Design